Improvement district accounting and reporting requirements

 Regular meetings of the trustees are not required to be open to the landowners, so the annual general meeting is the primary opportunity for the landowners to interact with the staff and trustees that operate and govern the improvement district.

 The minutes of a general meeting are public information and may be made available to the property owners.
-Additionally, the annual general meeting minutes, the composition of the board of trustees and data about the improvement district must be submitted to the Ministry of Municipal Affairs and Housing following the annual general meeting.
+Additionally, the annual general meeting minutes, the composition of the board of trustees and data about the improvement district must be submitted to the Ministry of Municipal Affairs following the annual general meeting.